webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Functional department for all project managers.
   - manages flow of projects and provides guidance to project managers with organization resources.
 - **PMO Supportive Project Management Office**
-  - Provides support when it is requested
+  - Provides support when it is requested.
 - **PMO Controlling Project Management Office**
-  - Monitors project performance and coordinates resource selection while allocating project managers to projects
-  - The controlling PMO coordinates communications and sets some project standards
+  - actively monitors project performance.
+However, this PMO does not have full authority.
 - **PMO Directive Project Management Office**
   - Has full authority over projects, standards, and procedures
   - It focuses on organizational strategy and will start, cancel, or adjust projects to ensure strategic alignment